 SPARC: Catalytic Funding for Novel Collaborative Projects

 A primary goal of the Broad Institute is to make it possible for investigators to undertake new projects and approaches that tackle key challenges in biology, chemistry, and medicine.
 One mechanism to catalyze such initiatives is through the strategic investment of the Broad's discretionary resources.
 Toward this end, a process has been established to consider project proposals from the Broad community.
-Proposals are reviewed by the Scientific Planning and Allocation of Resources Committee (SPARC), currently chaired by Todd Golub and including Broad Core and Associate Members and Platform Directors.
+Proposals are reviewed by the Scientific Projects to Accelerate Research and Collaboration committee (SPARC), currently chaired by Todd Golub and including Broad Core and Associate Members and Platform Directors.

 The overall goal of the SPARC program is to catalyze new research directions.
 This may take many forms, including

 - creating new capabilities (technologies or experimental approaches) of broad interest to the Broad community

 - creating new communities and collaborations by bringing to together investigators across Boston/Cambridge to tackle important problems together and/or by bringing new scientific perspectives into the Broad community